realworldocaml/book/en/files-modules-and-programs.md

   else Before_and_after (nth (len/2 - 1), nth (len/2));;
 ```

+In the above, we use `failwith` to throw an exception for the case of
+the empty list.
+We'll discuss exceptions more in
+[xref](#error-handling).
+Note also that the function `fst` simply
+returns the first element of any 2-tuple.

 Now, to expose this usefully in the interface, we need to expose both
 the function and the type `median` with its definition.
 Note that
 values (of which functions are an example) and types have distinct